webglider/tartarus-examples/Dictionary Search/README.md

 3. Run `init.` to initialize the home platform.

-4. Open another instance of SWI-Prolog (swipl) and consult `dict1.pl`.
+4. Open 5 other instances of SWI-Prolog (swipl) and consult `dict1.pl`, `dict2.pl` ....... `dict5.pl`.

-5. Run `init.` to initialize the dictionary platform.
+5. Run `init.` to initialize the dictionary platform on each of the instances.

 6. On the home platform run `search.`, to search a word.